 Made In Chelsea star Louise Thompson recently apologised after receiving a warning from the ASA over an Instagram story she posted, which was an advert promoting a beauty brand.
 Ms Thompson said she was unaware that the hashtag “#ad” should have been included in the post about a brush, believing her 1.1million followers would be aware she was being paid for the post because it included a promotion code.

 The CMA is asking for the public’s comments on its current investigation and examples of social media posts they considered misleading, and it will report on its findings later this year.

 In the meantime, any brands who are looking for influencers to post regarding their products may want to take a good look at the ASA code to ensure that their posts are clear where they are paid for advertising.

-If the CMA’s activities in the gambling sector are anything to go by (see our most recent article here), we could see the CMA targeting repeat offenders and publishing guidance requiring compliance from the entire industry with the threat of significant sanctions for non-compliance.
+If the CMA’s activities in the gambling sector are anything to go by, we could see the CMA targeting repeat offenders and publishing guidance requiring compliance from the entire industry with the threat of significant sanctions for non-compliance.
 Watch this space.